 Those on a budget and keen on the beach will appreciate Spa Samui Resort which, with over 20 years experience, is the original Samui detox practitioner with properties both on Lamai beach and in the hills behind.
-What you lose on swish and sophistication, you make up for with quaintness and a great hippy, laidback vibe.
-Located at the northern end of Lamai beach, this was Thailand’s first destination health spa, opening nearly 20 years ago.
-A second resort, The Spa Samui Mountain Retreat, opened in 2002 , and a shuttle service connects them to the beach resort as well as Lamai village.
-Both retreats offer detox cleansing, yoga, raw food classes and free meditation classes.
-It’s possible to stay on a room and breakfast only basis at either retreats, and enjoy delicious, healthy and cheap meals at the beach resort’s Radiance Restaurant, but it’s the wellness packages that most guests sign up for.
+What you lose on swish and sophistication, you make up for with quaintness and a hippy, laidback vibe (which may not appeal to everyone).
+The two resorts are interconnected by a shuttle service and both retreats offer detox cleansing, yoga, raw food classes and free meditation classes.
+It’s possible to stay on a room and breakfast only basis at either retreats, and enjoy delicious, healthy meals at the beach resort’s Radiance Restaurant, but it’s the wellness packages that most guests sign up for.
 If you’ve never tried detoxing before, the ‘First Time Cleanse’ programme is a good choice.
 You’ll need an eight-night stay to cleanse and rejuvenate your entire system.
 The package includes a steam bath and various pills and potions.
 This programme costs 14,000 baht, excluding accommodation.

-Last updated on 4th June, 2015.
+Last updated on 23rd September, 2016.